10654. Unique color

 Algorithm analysis

-When leaving the vertex v, the value used[color[v]] should be decreased by 1.
+When exiting vertex v, decrement the value of used[color[v]] by 1.

 Example

-The graph from the first sample looks like this:
+The graph from the first example looks as follows:

-The vertex 5 is not good because on the path 1 – 2 – 5 vertices 5 and 1 have the same color.
+Vertex 5 is not good because on the path 1 – 2 – 5, vertices 5 and 1 have the same color.

-The vertex 6 is good because on the path 1 – 2 – 3 – 6 the vertex colors are different from the color of the vertex 6.
+Vertex 6 is good because on the path 1 – 2 – 3 – 6, the colors of all intermediate vertices differ from the color of vertex 6.

 Store the input graph in the adjacency list g.
 Declare the arrays.